kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 because there might be conflicts.
 If your amended changeset modifies a file that one of its descendants also modified, Mercurial has to fire up your merge tool to resolve the conflict.
-More importantly, you have to switch contexts from "writing code" to "resolving conflicts".
+More importantly, you have to switch from "writing code" to "resolving conflicts".
 That can be an expensive context switch, so Mercurial lets you decide when to do it.

 The end state, after ``evolve`` finishes, is that the original revisions (11-13) are obsolete and hidden.
 Their successor revisions